cloux/cloux.github.io/init/index.md

  * Beginners searching for an easy, straightforward way to replace current init

 Being the most universal and advanced init today, s6 should be a good fit for almost any purpose.
-Currently, s6 is the default init in [Obarun](https://obarun.org) and [Cromnix](https://cromnix.org/) GNU/Linux.
+Currently, s6 is the default init in [Obarun](https://obarun.org) GNU/Linux.

 ---
 ---